-Date of Competency Remediation Plan Me eting:
+Date of Competency Remediation Plan Meet ting:

 Name of Trainee:

 Primary Supervisor/Advisor:

+Names of All Persons Present at the Meeting ;:

-All Additional Pertinent Supervisors/Faculty:
+All Additional Pertinent Supervisors/Faculty y:

 Date for Follow-up Meeting(s):

 Check all competency domains in which benchmark: the trainee's performance does not meet th

 Profession-Wide Competencies:

 Research Assessment

 Ethical and legal standards Intervention

 Individual and cultural diversity Supervision

-Professional values and attitudesCommunication and interpersonal skill Consultation and interprofessional/ s interdisciplinary skills
+Professional values and attitudesCommunication and interpersonal skills Consultation and interprofessional/interdisciplinary skills

 Discipline-Specific Knowledge (Category 1):

-History and systems of psychology ·)•
+History and systems of psychology

-Discipline-Specific Knowledge (Category 2 ():
+Discipline-Specific Knowledge (Category 2):

 Affective aspects of behavior

 Biological aspects of behavior

 Cognitive aspects of behavior

 Developmental aspects of behavior

 Social aspects of behavior

-Discipline-Specific Knowledge (Category 3
+Discipline-Specific Knowledge (Category 3):

-Advanced integrative knowledge of ba sic discipline-specific content areas
+Advanced integrative knowledge of basic c discipline-specific content areas

-Discipline-Specific Knowledge (Category 4 1):
+Discipline-Specific Knowledge (Category 4):

-Research methods •
+Research methods

 Statistical analysis

 Psychometrics

-participate in the plan as ou described in the above compete utlined above.
-Please sign and described Date Date • All supervisors/ faculty wiremediation plan agree to below to indicate your agr participate in the plan as our peement with the plan. utlined above.
-Please sign and d • All supervisors/ faculty wiremediation plan agree to participate in the plan as ou - • Training Director Signatu re Date Faculty Signature Date Trainee Signature Date training.
-My signature below above decision (please circle w indicates that I fully understand e one).
-My comments, if any, ar red the above competency remedia upervisors/faculty, and the directond the above.
-I agree/disagree with re attached (PLEASE NOTE: If tran the trainee's rationale for disagreem the inee Steps already taken by the s supervisor(s)/faculty to address t the problem(s): Steps already taken by the tr rainee to rectify the problem(s) that was identified: brought to the trainee's attention n and by whom: Date(s) the problem(s) was
+h responsibilities or actions participate in the plan as o Date s described in the above compete outlined above.
+Please sign and Date Date • Training Director Signature All supervisors/ faculty with remediation plan agree to plan below to indicate your agree h responsibilities or actions participate in the plan as cement with the plan. s described in the above competoutlined above.
+Please sign and • Training Director Signature All supervisors/ faculty with remediation plan agree to p h responsibilities or actions participate in the plan as o s described in the above compet • e Date Faculty Signature - Date Trainee Signature Date training.
+My signature below above decision (please circle indicates that I fully understatione).
+My comments, if any, a wed the above competency remedisupervisors/faculty, and the direct and the above.
+I agree/disagree with are attached (PLEASE NOTE: If trainee's rationale for disagree) th the ainee Steps already taken by the sup pervisor(s)/faculty to address the problem(s): Steps already taken by the tra inee to rectify the problem(s)) that was identified: rought to the trainee's attention on and by whom: Date(s) the problem(s) was br